MatthewReid854/reliability/docs/Converting data between different formats.rst

 Converting data between different formats
 '''''''''''''''''''''''''''''''''''''''''

-.. note:: This module is part of version 0.5.5 which is currently unreleased.

 The module Convert_data contains six functions for converting data between the three formats (XCN, FNRN, FR).
 These functions are:

 - XCN_to_FNRN